 Originally Roebuck & Company, Sears started in 1886 as a chain of department stores.
 For more than 100 years, Sears has retained a position as one of the five top-selling department stores in America.

-- Deep discounts and luxury models: Sears offers a full range of brands, ranging from some of the least expensive to the highest in luxury products.
+Deep discounts and luxury models: Sears offers a full range of brands, ranging from some of the least expensive to the highest in luxury products.

-- Installation available: Sears offers same-day installation on many models.
+Installation available: Sears offers same-day installation on many models.

-- Inexpensive haul-away service: When replacing an existing dishwasher, avoid any bulk trash fees by having Sears take away the old one when it delivers the new one.
+Inexpensive haul-away service: When replacing an existing dishwasher, avoid any bulk trash fees by having Sears take away the old one when it delivers the new one.

-- Five-year service plan: Get parts and labor covered for in-home repairs through Sears.
+Five-year service plan: Get parts and labor covered for in-home repairs through Sears.

-- Free in-box delivery: If you plan to install the dishwasher yourself, you can get free in-box delivery during special offers.
+Free in-box delivery: If you plan to install the dishwasher yourself, you can get free in-box delivery during special offers.

-- Best for Homeowners, apartment renters, families and businesses
+Best for: Homeowners, apartment renters, families and businesses

-Sears Appliance - Dishwashers Company Profile
+Sears Appliance - Dishwashers Company Information